 - Measuring.
 Renowned business process engineer, H. James Harrington once said, “Measurement is the first step that leads to control and eventually to improvement.
 If you can’t measure something, you can’t understand it.
 If you can’t understand it, you can’t control it.
 If you can’t control it, you can’t improve it.”
 Highly effective managers live by this mantra.
 They measure, track, and report key performance indicators to be able to improve.

-At Proudfoot, we specialize in operational and people transformation programs.
+At Proudfoot, we specialize in operational and People Transformation programs.
 We know how to partner with organizations to solve strategically important problems that impede top-line growth or bottom-line results.
 The Seven Habits of Highly Effective Managers are just one example of what organizations need to embrace to improve their performance.
+Find out about what else our People Transformation programs can effectively enhance your business by contacting us at firstname.lastname@example.org.

 If you are interested in learning more about the Seven Habits of Highly Effective Mangers, please get in touch.